 Philadelphia Community Bail Fund was started in May 2017 as a grassroots all volunteer collective.
 During that first year, we spent about $49,000 in bail to free 27 people.
 By May 2020, that amount grew to $1.5 million with 386 people freed.
 Our work is bottom-lined by a core group of dedicated (and over worked) volunteers, mostly Black women, queer folk, and gender non-conforming people.
 In 2019, we realized that we needed to engage full-time staff in order to complete our mission in a sustainable way.
-In 2020, we plan to bring on board three full time staff people to help hold down the essential work of PCBF, starting with a Lead Organizer.
+In 2020, we brought on board three full time staff people to help hold down the essential work of PCBF.
 These positions are supported by grants and an ongoing fundraising campaign separate from our general bail fund.
 To donate to support our staff, you can donate here.
 PCBF is still governed and driven by a group of volunteer Core Organizers who are mostly Black, women, queer and gender nonconforming folk including formerly incarcerated people bailed out by PCBF.

 Candace McKinley, Lead Organizer

 Candace began organizing with PCBF at its beginning in May 2017 as a volunteer through Black Lives Matter Philadelphia.
 A former attorney, Candace brings over 12 years experience in nonprofit management and development as well as 8 years experience as an organizer in Philadelphia with groups such as Up Against the Law Legal Collective and Philly REAL Justice.
 Candace is a graduate of Yale University and the University of Chicago School of Law.